codingfriend1/Feathers-Vue/README.md

     npm run dev
     ```

-Visit `localhost:3030`
+6. Visit `localhost:3030`

+#### Production

-In production run
+1. For production server run or use docker-compose

+    ```
       npm run build
       npm start

-6. For android testing, run

     ```

+    or

+    ```
+    docker-compose up
+    ```
+2. Build your app

+    ```
+      cordova build --release android ios browser
+    ```
+3. Deploy your .apk file from `platforms/android/build/outputs/apk/android-debug.apk`

+#### Mobile Testing

+1. For android testing, run

+    ```
     cordova build android
     ```

-7. Send the .apk file from `platforms/android/build/outputs/apk/android-debug.apk` to your phone and install it.
+2. Send the .apk file from `platforms/android/build/outputs/apk/android-debug.apk` to your phone and install it.

-8. Make sure the development server is running on your laptop under the correct ip name or hosting.
+3. Make sure the development server is running on your laptop under the correct ip name or hosting.

+## Email Verification

 If you want emails to work using gmail add the following environment variables
   ```